lol123Xb/Anime-Radio-Club-Discord-Bot/README.md

 * `volume <0-200>`
 Set's the volume for the bot

-* `report`
-Report a bug or something, not that you'd know if that command was a bug

-* `request`
-Request a suggestion for a radio station to be added in (Limited to using this command 3 times a day)

 # Hosting Anime Radio Club as your own bot:
 ## Dependencies
 These are the stuff you'll have to install before doing anything